Outgoing Student Mobility for Studies

 In addition, the grant distribution results will be finalized after the National Agency announces the grant amounts to be allocated to universities.

 Grant support is provided to students to cover a part of their expenses arising from their stay abroad during their activity period abroad.
-The grants are not intended to cover the full cost of the students' activity, but only as a contribution.
+The grants are not intended to cover the full cost of the students' activity, but serve only as a contribution.

-GRANT AMOUNTS FOR LEARNING MOBILITY
+GRANT AMOUNTS FOR STUDY MOBILITY

 Country groups